What is Covered by Child Support?

 In addition to the basic child support payment, the Connecticut Child Support Guidelines provide a formula for parents to share costs related to uninsured or unreimbursed medical expenses and work-related daycare expenses.

-How Do Parents Handle All the Expenses That Aren’t Covered By Child Support?
+How Do Parents Handle All the Expenses Child Support Doesn’t Cover?